christiancadieux/kubequery-postgres/README.md

 # kubequery Aggregator using Postgres
-centralized kubequery information in postgres database.
+centralized kubequery information in Postgres database.

 ## Architecture

 ![kubequery](https://user-images.githubusercontent.com/10535265/191093727-a8a16f20-e7da-4b90-ac70-16cd8d67d2d4.png)

-Create a centralized 'loader' that polls a collection of kubernetes clusters using kubequery and store all results in a single postgres database using the same schema as kubequery.
+Create a centralized 'loader' that polls a collection of kubernetes clusters using kubequery and store all results in a single
+Postgres database using the same schema as kubequery.

 ## Features

-Kubequery is normally installed on specific clusters and is used to make 'live' queries against the local kubernetes resources of that cluster using SQL.
+Kubequery is normally installed on specific clusters and used to make 'live' queries against the local kubernetes resources of that cluster using SQL.
-This is a different approach where this software and kubequery is installed on only one cluster(the aggregator) and polls other clusters(the targets) using kubequery remote-access and save the data in a postgres database.
+This is a different approach where this software and kubequery is installed on only one cluster(the aggregator) and polls other clusters(the targets) using kubequery remote-access and save the data in a Postgres database.

 Benefits:

-- Allows to store kube resources from hundreds of clusters in a single postgres database.
+- Allows to store kube resources from hundreds of clusters in a single Postgres database.
-- Allows to make almost real-time queries against hundreds of clusters since all the data is in the same postgres database.
+- Allows to make almost real-time queries against hundreds of clusters since all the data is in the same Postgres database.
 - Index can be added to the PG database for improved access time.
 - Polling the clusters and saving the results in the database is fast and can be done every 10 minutes if needed.
 Clusters can be polled in parallel for improved speed.
 - On large clusters, SQL joins can be really slow against the sqlite database used by kubequery.
-The postgres tables are not virtual and can optimized to solve this problem.
+The Postgres tables are not virtual and can optimized to solve this problem.
 - Some of the kubequery schema columns like labels and annotations are TEXT but contain json information.
-These columns can be converted to postgres JSONB for easy access.
+These columns can be converted to Postgres JSONB for easy access.

 - Only the basic "select * from kubernetes_.." queries are executed by kubequery on the target clusters.
-All complex queries (JOINS, multi-cluster) are done on the postgres database.
+All complex queries (JOINS, multi-cluster) are done on the Postgres database.
-- Note: For speed, the postgres database should be located on the aggregator cluster.
+- Note: For speed, the Postgres database should be located on the aggregator cluster.

 ## Kubequery changes